Keeping Your Distance is Hard: Conclusion and Future Work

 \section{Conclusion and Future Work}

-To summarize, we used various play-for-play reductions from known \cclass{PSPACE}-hard games to show that \gDistance{D}{S} is \cclass{PSPACE}-hard when $D$ or $S$ is $\{1,2,\ldots, n\}$ and the other is a subset.
-The games we were reducing from were in most cases the natural choices based on the properties of the distance sets $D$ and $S$.
-When $S$ is larger than $D$, we provided a proof for a subcase based on a known \cclass{PSPACE}-hard game, \ruleset{BiGraph-Node-Kayles}, while the more general case relies on the verification that \ruleset{Col} is \cclass{PSPACE}-hard.
+To summarize, we used various play-for-play reductions from known \cclass{PSPACE}-hard games to show that \gDistance{D}{S} is \cclass{PSPACE}-hard when $D$ or $S$ is $\{1,2,\ldots, r\}$ and the other one is a subset.
+The games from which we reduced were in most cases the natural choices based on the properties of the distance sets $D$ and $S$.

-Our study leads to a number of open questions.
 At the heart of the reductions was the forbidden vertex gadget.
 To obtain a play-for-play reduction required that the larger of the distance sets consists of consecutive integers.
-This leads to the following question: \begin{openProblem} Is \gDistance{D}{S} \cclass{PSPACE}-hard for cases not covered by our results? \end{openProblem}
+This leads to the following question:

-Further, the edge replacement operation we have used in our various reductions results in a planar graph $G'$ when starting from a planar graph $G$.
-Thus if planar \ruleset{Snort}, planar \ruleset{Col}, or planar \ruleset{Node-Kayles} are shown to be \cclass{PSPACE}-hard, then our constructions show that the corresponding planar \gDistance{D}{S} games are also \cclass{PSPACE}-hard.
-Thus we are interested in the following problem: \begin{openProblem} Are planar \ruleset{Snort}, planar \ruleset{Col}, or planar \ruleset{Node-Kayles} \cclass{PSPACE}-hard? \end{openProblem} Note that this is not an immediate result of our propositions, as a game on a more specialized (potentially simpler) graph may be easier to solve, and therefore might not be \cclass{PSPACE}-hard even though the game played on a general graph is \cclass{PSPACE}-hard.